PaulMaley/languages/README.md

 Hmmm ... this is harder than it looks (and it looks already hard).
 Refactored the code due to mutually dependent modules.
 All data types are now togther in one place.

+OK, works !!
+Minor miracle.
+Even correctly evaluates the program at the top of page 76.